Master's in Information Technology (Stream B)

 The Department of Information Science at the University of Pretoria offered between 2011 and 2016 a fully funded specialised two year coursework degree at Masters level in Information Technology (M.IT degree).
-The Carnegie funding will come to an end at the end of 2016.
+The Carnegie funding came to an end at the end of 2016.

 From 2017 onwards, the programme continues as a self-funded programme, open to LIS professionals at middle management level.
 The programme is open to students from across the world and will be offered as a blended distance learning education programme.

 Course and Application Information